shaan-alam/shaan-alam/README.md

 - 🌱 I’m currently learning **NextJS**

-- 👨‍💻 All of my projects are available at [https://shaanalam.vercel.app](https://shaanalam.vercel.app)
+- 👨‍💻 All of my projects are available [https://shaanalam.vercel.app](here)

-- 📝 I regularly write articles on [https://dev.to/shaan71845](https://dev.to/shaan71845)
+- 📝 I regularly write articles on [https://dev.to/shaan71845](dev.to)

 - 📫 How to reach me **shaanalam369@gmail.com**